 Naphtha based Transformer Oil

-Naphtha oil is more easily oxidized than Paraffin oil.
-But oxidation product i.e. sludge in the naphtha oil is more soluble than Paraffin oil.
-Thus, sludge of naphtha-based oil is not precipitated in the bottom of the transformer.
-Hence it does not obstruct the convection circulation of the oil, which means it does not disturb the transformer cooling system.
+Naphtha oil oxidizes more easily compared to Paraffin oil.
+However, the product of oxidation that is sludge in the naphtha oil is more soluble compared to the solubility in Paraffin oil.
+Thus, sludge in the naphtha-based oil does not precipitate in the bottom of the transformer because of the superior solubility.
+Hence, it does not obstruct the convection circulation of the oil, which means it does not disturb the transformer cooling system.

-The essential parameters of Transformer Oil are categorized as,
+The essential properties of Transformer Oil are categorized as:

 Dielectric strength: